 Pheromone traps have a very specific effect: one kind only works for food moths, the other clothes moths.
 By using the trap you can establish which pest you are dealing with.

 Suggestion of the week: Pantry moths can be found in products that contain dry food.
 Nuts, flour, cereals, etc. are particularly infested.
 When buying food, look for cobweb-like substances, grains clumped together with sticky secretions, or small holes in the packages.
 Discard such packages and place them in a bin outside!
 Webbing in corners is also sign of moth infestation.

 These days, food moths are present everywhere.
 It is of utmost importance, therefore, to check stored provisions regularly to detect problems and discard affected products.
 Cupboards should be cleaned regularly, and crumbs removed so that the moths do not find any food and secretly become established.

-* 100% extermination from existing pantry moths in private homes if properly used.
 After treatment with trichograms, avoid re-infestation (e.g. by purchasing the same "contaminated" products).
 All foods should be checked immediately.

 For companies, producers, manufacturers, commercial use, etc. a continuous use of trichograms is recommended due to the high risk of re-infection from food deliveries.

 Foodmoths always lay their eggs in the vicinity of dry foodstuffs.
 This is where the cards with trichograms must be placed.
 Don't forget: Dried "real" flowers, straw decorations, ornaments using items such as dried slices of oranges (potpouries), straw stars or warming pillows filled with grains are also very popular places for moths to lay their eggs.